schneik80/IMA-PowerData/README.md

 **[Make Project Default Folders](./docs/Default%20Folders.md)**

-Creates three folders in the active project if they do not already exist.
-Folders are:
+Creates default folders in the active project if they do not already exist.

-- Obit - Folder to store documents not to be used.
-These may include obit lifecycle documents or documents that can not be deleted due to historical references.
-- Archive - Folder for documents that are not active but should not be deleted.
-- Quarantine - Folder for imported documents that need to be cleaned up prior to general use.

 **[Install a dedicated Assembly Tab](.docs/Install%20Assembly%20Tab.md)**